The Stardust’s Founder – Tony Cornero

 Like Billy Wilkerson’s failed deal with the devil (er, Bugsy Siegel and the Mob), Tony saw that he could do all the complaining he wanted (and he had a loud voice), but the Outfit was going to be a major player at his property – as would Dalitz.
 And there were still financial issues.

-At a meeting with the principles on July 31, 1955, Cornero demanded another $800,000 in investor funds to properly stock the property before moving to the craps tables at the Desert Inn.
+At a meeting with the principals on July 31, 1955, Cornero demanded another $800,000 in investor funds to properly stock the property before moving to the craps tables at the Desert Inn.
 After several hours of play, Tony made his final pass of the dice, washed down his final drink, and crumpled to the floor.
 He died shortly thereafter, before the coroner could be called.

-As for the Berman’s, Davie’s wife Gladys was pressured to relinquish her husband’s control of the Flamingo and the Riviera but refused.
+As for the Bermans, Davie’s wife, Gladys, was pressured to relinquish her husband’s control of the Flamingo and the Riviera, but refused.
 She died at 39 of an overdose of barbiturates two weeks later.
 Draw your own conclusions.

 In the Berman case, a cash settlement was eventually made in the form of monthly payments to daughter Susan Berman that totaled $4.3 million.